Accelerated Affine-Invariant Convergence Rates of the Frank-Wolfe Algorithm with Open-Loop Step-Sizes: Introduction

-A feature that sets \fw{} apart from other first-order algorithms is its {\em affine covariance} when combined with line-search or open-loop step-sizes rules \citep{kerdreux2021affine}: \begin{definition}[Affine covariance] Given an invertible matrix $B \in\R^{n\times n}$ and vector $\bb\in\R^n$, consider the affine transformation $\yy = B \xx + \bb$ of \eqref{eq:opt}:
+A feature that sets \fw{} apart from other first-order algorithms is its {\em affine covariance} when combined with line-search or open-loop step-sizes rules.
+Affine covariance means that an affine reparametrization of the problem induces the same affine reparametrization on the iterates generated by the algorithm, as formally articulated by Kerdreux et al. in~\cite{kerdreux2021affine}: